element-hq/ess-helm/README.md

 ### Configuring the database

 You can either use the database provided with ESS Community or you use a dedicated PostgreSQL Server.
 We recommend [using a PostgreSQL server](./docs/advanced.md#using-a-dedicated-postgresql-database) installed with your own distribution packages.
-For a quick set up, feel free to use the internal PostgreSQL database.
-The chart will configure it automatically for you by default.
+For a quick set up, feel free to use the internal PostgreSQL database, which the chart will configure automatically for you by default with no required configuration.

 ## Installation